MajidJamalpourBirgani/Big-Data-Pyspark/README.md

 Dataset is one of the most known data available to ML enthusiasts and their learning purposes.
 The data is publically available  on databricks at: https://community.cloud.databricks.com

 I focused only on three classifiers: i.)
 LogisticRegression, ii.)
 DecisionTreeClassifier, iii.) random forest.
 I share how to use StringIndexer, OneHotEncoder and VectorAssembler in pyspark.
-Secondly, I will be fitting the model using Pipeline.The accuracy I obtained for all three models is 100%.
+Secondly, I will be fitting the model using Pipeline.The accuracy obtained for all three models is 100%.

 ### Credit Card Fraud Detection
 The dataset is on kaggle website at  https://www.kaggle.com/mlg-ulb/creditcardfraud.